natverse/nat.nblast/README.md

 which you must first install.

 ## Installation
-This package has now been released to CRAN (as of v1.5), but since this is the first official release, you may wish to install the development version from GitHub, especially if you notice a bug.
+This package has now been released to [CRAN](http://cran.r-project.org/web/packages/nat.nblast/) (as of v1.5), but since this is the first official release, you may wish to install the development version from GitHub, especially if you notice a bug.
-Although **nat** (the main dependency) is available on CRAN, it it recommended that you install the development version of both packages if you install the development version of **nat.nblast**: **nat.nblast** is evolving fast and has required several minor tweaks to **nat**, which is otherwise quite mature.
+Although **nat** (the main dependency) is available on [CRAN](http://cran.r-project.org/web/packages/nat/), it it recommended that you install the development version of both packages if you want to install the development version of **nat.nblast**: **nat.nblast** is evolving fast and has required several minor tweaks to **nat**, which is otherwise quite mature.

 ### CRAN release